Resetting Your Budget after the Holidays

 Create or Update Your Budget

-If you’re new to budgeting, start with this free interactive online tool or with this simple budgeting worksheet.
+If you’re new to budgeting, start with this free interactive online tool.
 A budget helps you evaluate expenses and get a better picture of those that are fixed (you must pay a certain amount regularly, such as rent, car payment or insurance) and those that are flexible (you have some control over how much to spend, such as groceries, hobbies or gifts).
 The goal is to spend less money than you bring in, so ultimately you can build your savings and emergency funds while paying down debt.